gmdelc66/primalitytest/README.md

 I made some speed adjustments to factorise.py's siqs_choose_nf_m function.
 I commented out the old code for reference plesae open up an issues case if you find any issues.
 The speed increase is anywhere from 1x to 5x.

+To use the code here and the new function fuzzy_factorp2_factorise(num) use:  from larsprime import *

 ** UDADATE JUNE 12th 2020 **

 Added fuzzy_factorp2_factorise(num) which utilizes the factorise.py engine from skollman.
 It uses the SIQS algorthim and